-Inouye, Lacoa and Henderson-Frakes (2004) further explain the challenges in assessing the impact of youth media as a whole.
-The wide spectrum and diversity of youth media programs make it difficult to find shared best practices and principles.
-The broad identity of youth media further complicates the already difficult task of measuring its impact.
-Also, youth media cannot be measured in the same manner as mainstream media.
-An organization that is much more concerned with the impact on the young people creating the media (as opposed the impact on an audience) would not measure its success by the number of people the media has reached (p.
+Inouye, Lacoa and Henderson-Frakes (2004) further explained the challenges in assessing the impact of youth media as a whole.
+The diversity of youth media programs made it difficult to find shared best practices and principles.
+The broad identity of youth media further complicated the already difficult task of measuring its impact.
+Also, youth media could not be measured in the same manner as mainstream media.
+An organization that was much more concerned with the impact on the young people creating the media (as opposed the impact on an audience) would not measure its success by the number of people the media has reached (p.
 I-3).
-While 58% of media groups are measuring the impact of their programs, these measurements revolve around the reach of their products and the audience’s reactions (p.
+While 58% of media groups were measuring the impact of their programs, these measurements revolved around the reach of their products and the audience’s reactions (p.
 IV-2).
-Very little data has been collected to measure the impact of digital media on its adolescent creators
+Very little data had been collected to measure the impact of digital media on its adolescent creators

 Conclusion

-It is evident in this literature that student documentary projects geared towards at-risk student populations have been completed and in the past.
-Most of the literature suggested that efforts to engage and motivate students can be addressed in a student-centered documentary project similar to the examples in the next section.
+It is evident in this literature that student documentary projects geared towards at-risk student populations have been completed and studied in the past.
+Most of the literature suggested that efforts to engage and motivate students could be addressed in a student-centered documentary project similar to the one outlined in the next section.
 Very little research provided sufficient data to measure the social and educational effectiveness of such projects.
-The proposed research will collect qualitative and quantitative data to fill in some of these data deficiencies in the social effectiveness of student documentaries and performance impacts of public audiences.
+In this research project, I collected qualitative and quantitative data to fill in some of these data deficiencies in the educational impact of student documentaries and performance impacts of public audiences.

 Chapter 3 – Research Design

-The focus of this is to explore the effectiveness of a student-centered documentary project through the lens of student engagement in writing and empowerment in creating positive change.
-I will collect data using mixed methods including quantitative and qualitative instruments.
-The quantitative data will be collected using the computer-based Documentary Impact Attitude Scale (see Appendix A) analyzed to get a broad picture of the effectiveness of the program on all participating students.
-Qualitative data will be collected through a five-student focus group (see Appendix B).
+The essential question of this project was: How effective are video documentary projects at engaging at-risk students in the humanities curriculum and empowering them to create positive social change?
+This study explored the effectiveness of a student-centered documentary project through the lens of student engagement in writing and empowerment in creating positive change.
+Students worked on their documentaries during the first seven weeks of the trimester.
+I then collected data using mixed methods including quantitative and qualitative instruments.
+The quantitative data was collected using the computer-based Documentary Impact Attitude Scale (see Appendix A).
+It was analyzed to get a broad picture of the effectiveness of the program on all participating students.
+Qualitative data was collected through a three-student group interview (see Appendix B).
+The third data source explored the content of the documentary videos.

 Sample

-Participants in this study will be the students who are registered for a class entitled: Lift Every Voice, a hybrid course that combines Genre Writing and video production.
+Participants in this study were the students who were registered for a class entitled: Lift Every Voice, a hybrid course that combines Genre Writing and video production.

-I will give Documentary Impact Attitude Scales to all students who are registered in the class and consent to participate (20-30 students).

 Students in entire school are considered at-risk and over aged, ranging from 16-21 years old.
-Our school does not have gradesStudents in this class would typically fall between the ninth and tenth grade.
+Our school does not have grades.
+Students in this class fell between the ninth and tenth grade.

-I will ask students to complete the Documentary Impact Attitude Scales throughout the week to increase the completion rate (it will take under 30 minutes per student).

-I will randomly select five students to participate in a focus group to add depth to the exploration of impacts on students.

-Students will be asked for passive consent at the beginning the online Documentary Impact Attitude Scale.

 Approval From the Research Site

-A letter this study obtained from the principal.
+A letter of permission for this study has been obtained from the principal.
 The school acts as its own district, so no further permission will be necessary.

 Materials